 Address: 334 Benson Rd, Port Angeles, WA 98363

 FairWinds Winery is in Port Townsend, an hour drive back to the east.
 They have a few varietals we don’t often see in Washington, including an Aligote (a white grape from Burgundy in France) and Lemberger.
-They also had a Merlot that had been barrel aged for longer than usual that had a smooth and luscious mouthfeel.
+They also have a Merlot that had been barrel aged for longer than usual that has a smooth and luscious mouthfeel.

 Address: 1984 Hastings Ave W, Port Townsend, WA 98368

 Marrowstone Vineyards is located on Marrowstone Island, which is a sliver of land to the east of Port Townsend.
 The location up on the bluff has a beautiful view of the water.
 They have planted their own vines on the property, which is an interesting prospect as it’s typically too cold of a climate to grow grapes.
 The tasting room has picnic tables and you can purchase charcuterie boxes to go with your wine.